 Measuring the ANS in children

-The measurement of the ANS is long debated in the literature.
+The measurement of the ANS has long been debated in the literature.
 For example, see the comprehensive summary of Dietrch et al. (2015).

-In the present work, we review the issues that are specific to measurements with young children.
+In a recent work, we reviewed the issues specific to measurements with young children.